Someswari575/Travel-Management-System/README.md

 - Online booking form
 - Pickup and drop location
 - Date and time selection
-- Contact / inquiry submission
+- Contact submission
 - Data stored in MySQL database

-## 5. Functional Highlights
+## 4. Functional Highlights
 The system allows users to search for available travel options and book tickets based on their preferences.
 It dynamically updates content using React components and communicates with the backend for processing user requests.
-Users can also access service details and contact information through dedicated sections of the application.
+Users can also access service details and contact information.

-## 6. Tools and Technologies
+## 5. Tools and Technologies
 - HTML for structuring web pages
 - CSS with Bootstrap for styling and responsiveness
 - JavaScript handles client-side logic